awslabs/aws-embedded-metrics-java/README.md

 The `MetricsLogger` is the interface you will use to publish embedded metrics.

+- MetricsLogger **putMetric**(String key, double value, Unit unit, StorageResolution storageResolution)
+- MetricsLogger **putMetric**(String key, double value, StorageResolution storageResolution)
 - MetricsLogger **putMetric**(String key, double value, Unit unit)
 - MetricsLogger **putMetric**(String key, double value)

 Adds a new metric to the current logger context.
 Multiple metrics using the same key will be appended to an array of values.
+Multiple metrics cannot have same key but different storage resolution.
 The Embedded Metric Format supports a maximum of 100 values per key.

 Requirements: